About arc42

 -

 Wichat REST API: The Wichat REST API will be run as a .jar file on the server and connect to a database running on a MongoDB docker container.
-The connection layer between the <TO BE DEFINED> API and the database will be <TO BE DEFINED>.

 -